Tubbz-alt/Mathematical-Cryptography/PrimeFactorization/README.md

 *from An introduction to the mathematical cryptography (joseph H.silverman) Book*
 ### Implementation
-We need to implement theorem for use its application in the **Mathematical cryptography** , so we need to find efficient algortihm for finding the prime fators of integers number. unfortunately we dont have any efficient algorithm for solve the problem in the old computing but with the **Quantum Computing** we able to solve it prefectly , but that need to we have Quantum computer :unamused: , we dont have that .
+We need to implement theorem for use its application in the **Mathematical cryptography** , so we need to find efficient algortihm for finding the prime fators of integers number. one of the efficient way to finding prime factor for big integer use the **nextProbablePrime()** method in the **BigInteger class** of  java , and you can see in the PrimeFactors class in this repo.